codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. literalinclude:: routing/048.php

-.. note:: You cannot access the controller with the URI of the default method name.
+.. important:: You cannot access the controller with the URI of the default method name.
     In the example above, you can access **example.com/products**, but if you access **example.com/products/listall**, it will be not found.

 .. _auto-routing-legacy: